Tenama-hub/Linux_guide_for_Legion/README.md

 * Customizable touchpad gestures like on Windows (Cinnamon only)
 * Fantastic for daily use, especially for beginners
 * Stable release distribution
-o Lags behind some of the newer technologies and packages.
-May cause issues on newer legion laptops
+o Lags behind some of the newer technologies and packages, which may cause issues on newer hardware
 o Still uses X11, which is behind certain modern features (dual screens may not work as intended for example)
 ### Fedora ([Post-Install Guide](https://github.com/Tenama-hub/Linux_guide_for_Legion/blob/main/fedora_post_install_guide.md))
 * Comes with Gnome/Plasma by default.
 Offers different flavors of desktops too